object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 materials for online learning meant a lot of evenings and weekends.
 I am exceptionally grateful to my wife Gebina Ham for disproportionately picking up our childcare responsibilities in that period in order to make this possible.
-I'd also like to thank Dr Aaron Pereira for his eagle-eyed corrections to the text.
+I'd also like to thank Dr Aaron Pereira and Reuben Nixon-Hill for their eagle-eyed corrections to the text.

 This is a textbook about programming in Python, so it would be remiss of me not to also thank the developers of the Python language, its CPython reference